Thippaji Circle

 The movie narrates the life of a devadasi, Thippava (Pooja Gandhi), and is based on a novel by B. L. Venu.
 Venu also wrote the film's dialogues, for which he earned an award at the 2014 Karnataka State Film Awards.
+The film received an A certificate from the Central Board of Film Certification since the item number it featured was deemed provocative.